-1. Try typing cd .. then pwd a few times.
-What happens?

-- 2. Type cd.
-Where do you go? - 3.
-Type cd /bin (on a mac /usr/bin) then ls cd You will see a file named cd that lives in that directory.
+- 1. Try typing cd .. then pwd a few times.
+What happens? - 2.
+Type cd.
+Where do you go? - Type cd /bin (on a mac /usr/bin) then ls cd You will see a file named cd that lives in that directory.

-5 A Field Trip
+6 A Field Trip

 To get to our first destination, type cd /.
 The directory / is the "root" directory; it is an absolute path.
-If you think of the directory structure as an upside-down (Australian) tree (root at top), the directory / is at the top.
+If you think of the directory structure as an upside-down

+(Australian) tree (root at top), the directory / is at the top.
 Type pwd and see where you are.
 Type 1s; you should see that the directory home listed with several other directories.
 Here is what the directory structure looks like on a PC running Red Hat Fedora Core 9.
 Yours may have a slightly different appearance.

-'''

-unix> cd /

-unix> ls

-bin

-etc

-lib

-usr

-boot home

-lib64

-opt

-var

-run

-sys

-cdrom initrd.img

-lost+found proc

-sbin

-tmp

-vmlinuz.old

-dev

-initrd.img.old media

-root

-selinux vmlinuz

-unix>

-'''
+\$ cd / \$ ls bin etc lib mntroot srv usr boot home lib64 opt run sys var cdrom initrd.img lost+found proc sbin tmpvmlinuz.old initrd.img.old media dev root selinux vmlinuz \$

-Now type if we type cd home then ls, you will see one or more directories.
+Now type if we type cd home then 1s, you will see one or more directories.
 On the machine being used here, you would see

-'''

-unix> cd home
+\$ cd home

-unix> ls
+\$ ls

 guest lost+found morrison

-'''